Lime Soil Stabilization: Find the Best Soil Stabilization Method

 What is soil cement stabilization?

 Soil cement stabilization is a construction technique used to increase the strength of subgrade soil by mixing it with cement and water.
-In this soil stabilization methods, the water hydrates the cement, generating reactions that create a matrix between the soil particles and gives the soil strength.
-Cement stabilization is especially useful in coarse-grained soils.
+In this soil stabilization method, water hydrates cement, generating reactions that create a matrix between the soil particles which gives the soil strength.
+Cement stabilization is especially useful in low PI, coarse-grained soils.
+If cement is used to treat higher PI clay soils, an elevated dose would be required, making a project more costly than it would be if lime products were properly considered and utilized.

 What is Portland cement?

 Portland cement is the most common type of cement.
-Its basic components are calcium, silica, alumina, and iron derived from limestone, sand and clay.
+Its basic components are sand and clay as well as calcium, silica, alumina, and iron derived from limestone.
 All are processed, fired in a kiln and pulverized to a fine powder.
 The final product is what we call Portland cement.
-When it is exposed to water, it chemically hydrates resulting in a gel that forms an interlocking matrix around particles.
-As it cures, it hardens giving strength to the system.
+When it is exposed to water, it chemically hydrates, resulting in a gel that forms an interlocking matrix around particles.
+It hardens as it cures, giving strength to the system.

 Slight variations produce different types of cement.
 Changes in production lines, differences in raw materials and/or alterations at the end of the cement manufacturing process define the type of cement produced.
 Qualities like air entrainment, or millions of tiny air bubbles that resist stress due to freezing and thawing, are clearly distinguished.
 The American Society for Testing and Materials (ASTM) lists the different types of Portland cement in the following table.
 Type I and III are most commonly used in soil stabilization.